sollensmilla/Wcag-color-service/docs/test-report.md

 * Contrast ratio and WCAG compliance checks are accurate.
 * Palette generation works, with appropriate handling of cases where variants cannot be found.
-* The library can be packaged and imported successfully into external projects.
+* The library can be published and installed from npm, and successfully imported into external projects.

 Further testing is recommended for: